 Kunten / kaeriten (訓点・返り点)

-Kunten are the marginal annotations Japanese readers add to classical Chinese (漢文) source so that it can be read in Japanese word order.
-The two categories aozora handles:
+Kunten are the marginal annotations Japanese readers add to classical Chinese (漢文) source so that it can be read in Japanese word order. aozora recognises kaeriten (返り点) — the reading-order return marks — in their bracketed form.
+The recognised marks are:

 A handful of late-Edo / Meiji Aozora Bunko works carry these.
-The notation:
+In real

-source the marks are interleaved between characters using either the
+source the marks sit between characters as [#…] annotations:

 有[#二]朋自遠方来[#一]